data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/http.md

       If you set this option, rclone will not do the HEAD request.
 This will mean that directory listings are much quicker, but rclone won't have the times or sizes of any files, and some files that don't exist may be in the listing.

+   --http-no-slash
+      Set this if the site doesn't end directories with /.

+      Use this if your target website does not use / on the end of directories.

+      A / on the end of a path is how rclone normally tells the difference between files and directories.
+If this flag is set, then rclone will treat all files with Content-Type: text/html as directories and read URLs from them rather than downloading them.

+      Note that this may cause rclone to confuse genuine HTML files with directories.

+   --http-url
+      URL of HTTP host to connect to.

+      E.g. "https://example.com", or "https://user:pass@example.com" to use a username and password.

 OPTIONS: